Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-3.md

      ![](../media/validate04.png "Validation")

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
 The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.

+## Conclusion
+Congratulations on completing the **GitHub Advanced Security II** challenge!
+By addressing critical aspects of dependency management, sensitive data security, and organization-level security settings, you've significantly strengthened the security posture of your e-commerce repository.

+As you continue to evolve your e-commerce platform, consider regularly updating your security measures in response to emerging threats.
+Stay informed about GitHub's latest security features and updates, ensuring that your repository remains resilient to new vulnerabilities.